Help 'Backpack Project' By Donating School Accessories To Colorado Children In Foster Care

 Adoption Exchange spokeswoman Chelsea Taylor said she hopes the items collected will “make the youth feel re-energized, refreshed, confident and ready to start a new school year.”

-If you’d like to help out The Adoption Exchange’s Backpack Project, you are asked to bring general items kids would need in a school backpack to any American Furniture Warehouse in Colorado between now and June 24.
+If you’d like to help out The Adoption Exchange’s Backpack Project, you are asked to bring general items kids would need in a school backpack to any American Furniture Warehouse in Colorado between now and June 30 (originally the drive only went through June 24).
 Items that are needed include journals, water bottles, stress balls, sunglasses, hair accessories, art supplies and pens and pencils.
 Sudoku books or other brain teaser books are also being collected.

 To learn more about the children in foster care who are featured in CBS4’s Wednesday’s Child reports, visit the Adoption Exchange’s website at adoptex.org.